-Focusing on the length of time required by IP-Solve to find its best solution and the improvement of that solution over the first one found provides additional insight.
-Recall that the first solution is found by solving a MIP wherein only the paths and cycles that appear in the solution to SSND-RAMU $(\bar{\theta}, \bar{\mathcal{P}}){LPR}$ produced by Algorithm 1 are considered.
+We next turn our attention to the length of time required by IP-Solve to find its best solution and how much better that best solution is than the first one found by IP-Solve.
 Averaging over all instances, it takes IP-Solve 3,339.43 seconds (roughly 56 minutes) to find its best solution.
-The gap between these solutions is $gap{first}^{best} = (obj{first} - obj{best})/obj{first}$, wherein obj{first} is the objective function value of the initial solution found and obj{best} is the objective function value of the best solution found.
-On average, the best solution is 7.17% better than the initial one found (i.e., $gap{first}^{best} =$ 7.17%).
-Figures 4b and 4c complement these summary statistics with the distributions for each statistic.
-Figure 4b shows that IP-Solve often uses nearly all the time allotted to find its best solution, suggesting it is thoroughly searching the solution space.
-Figure 4c indicates that IP-Solve improves upon the initial solution by more than 5% in over half the instances.
+The gap between the first and best solutions found is calculated as $gap{first}^{best} = (obj{first} - obj{best})/obj{first}$, wherein obj{first} is the objective function value of the initial solution found and obj{best} is the objective function value of the best solution found.
+On average, $gap{first}^{best} = 7.17\%$.

 We next study how the two different neighborhoods contribute to the search for improving solutions.
 For each instance, we calculate what proportion of gap{first}^{best} can be attributed to searching each neighborhood.
 Similarly, for each instance we calculate the percentage of time when searching each neighborhood produced an improving solution.
-Table 5 reports averages of these two statistics over all instances and for each neighborhood.
+Table 8 reports averages of these two statistics over all instances and for each neighborhood.
 While both neighborhoods yield improving solutions, searching CG-Nbhd accounts for the majority of the improvement and often yields an improving solution.